omega-slender/mv-game-decryptor/README.md

 - 🐍 **Python** (install from [python.org](https://www.python.org/))
 - 📦 **Colorama library** (install via `pip install colorama`)

+For the Windows Version:
+- ✅ No additional installations are required.

 ## Terms of Use ⚠️
 🆓 This project is completely free, so it is prohibited to sell 💸 or restrict access to it through payment.